-Although the Company will receive the Net Placing Proceeds, the Directors anticipate that the Company may issue a substantial number of additional Ordinary Shares, or incur substantial indebtedness to complete one or more acquisitions.
-For example, the Company has previously issued Ordinary Shares to the former holders of units in the Lady Alice Trust (the "Former Unitholders"), the shareholder of Lady Alice Mines Pty Ltd prior to the Lady Alice Acquisition as consideration for the units in the Lady Alice Trust, and will issue further New Ordinary Shares to the Former Unitholders under the Lady Alice Acquisition Agreement.
+Although the Company will receive the Net Proceeds, the Directors anticipate that the Company may issue a substantial number of additional Ordinary Shares, or incur substantial indebtedness to complete one or more acquisitions.
+For example, the Company has previously issued Ordinary Shares the Former Unitholders, the shareholder of Lady Alice Mines Pty Ltd prior to the Lady Alice Acquisition as consideration for the units in the Lady Alice Trust, and will issue further New Ordinary Shares to the Former Unitholders under the Lady Alice Acquisition Agreement.